formal-methods-mpi/MinervasArchive/readme.md

 cp .env.example .env
 ```

-Add an Open AI API key from https://portal.azure.com/ under Keys and Endpoints
+Add an Open AI API key from https://portal.azure.com/ (click on the deployment, then under Keys and Endpoints)

 ```
 nano .env